Synergex/Baconography/README.markdown

 *   Integrated markdown preview when creating a reply
 *   Launch links in the app or open them in a browser
 *   Optional filtering of NSFW content
+*   Use the imgur api (and the other domains supported by RES) to download and display images/albums directly

 # Things left on the Todo list
 *   Get it in the Windows 8 Store
-*   Use the imgur api (and the other domains supported by RES) to download and display images/albums directly
+*   ~~Use the imgur api (and the other domains supported by RES) to download and display images/albums directly~~
 *   Use NReadability to generate offline versions of (non image) links
 *   Add drop down tick for 'sort by' in RedditView and CommentsView
 *   If nothing in offline cache when we're in offline mode show a message letting the user know there isnt anything there